berndporr/bci_wall_analysis/README.md

 ## explore.py

-Plots the data in the timedomain and frequency domain
+Plots the data in the timedomain and frequency domain.

 ## snr.py

-Calculates the signal to noise ratio from one subject doing one task
+Calculates the signal to noise ratio from one subject doing one task.

 ## p300.py

 Calculates the signal power of the P300 peak which is used in the SNR calculations.

-## noisewall.py
+## noise_wall.py

-Calculates the noise wall from the data.
+Calculates the SNR wall.

+## bci_wall_one_subj_analysis.py

+Calculates the SNR-walls and SNRs for one subject (default = 20).

-## snr_walls_with_t_test.py
+## bci_walls_with_t_test.py

-Calculates all SNR and noise wall values for all task over all subjects.
+Calculates all SNR and noise wall values for all task over all subjects and performs t-tests if it is significantly possible to detect conscious EEG changes.

 Additional pre-set parameters for the frequency bands:
- -  -w: 4..35 Hz
+ -  -m: 8-18 Hz (used for BCI)
- -  -n: 8..18 Hz
+ -  -n: 8-12 Hz (alpha frequency range used for BCI)
- -  -a: 8..12 Hz
+ -  -d: derivative (1st order highpass used for BCI)
+ -  -f: 0.1-fs/2 (full range)
- -  -l: 1..20 Hz
+ -  -e: 0.1-3 Hz (eyeblink frequency range)
-Default is full range (engery detector)

 # Credits